Suvitex101/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 ## Getting Started

-To get started with any of the tasks, simply navigate to the corresponding task directory and follow the instructions provided in the README file.
+To get started with any of the tasks, simply navigate to the corresponding file

 ## License